Nonprofit ‘disposed of’ Virginia mom’s belongings, left family without home days after C-section - NewsBreak

 Thweatt said she has no intention of reapplying with Commonwealth Catholic Charities.

-Since sharing her story, Thweatt said she’s received an outpouring of support.
-She said she is speaking with several people about potential housing options.
+Since sharing her story, Thweatt said she has received an outpour of support and is speaking with several people about potential housing options.